Before we dive into confidence affirmations, let me ask you a question…

 How to End the Cycle of Negative Thoughts

-The Thought Exchange will help you move from a negative to a positive mindset.
+Simply put, The Thought Exchange will help you move from a negative to an empowering mindset.

-The thought exchange is about trading negative thoughts for positive thoughts.
+The thought exchange is about trading negative thoughts for confidence boosting, faith building thoughts.

 Here’s how it works: